TThor52/Warno-Test-Mod/README.md

 /-------------------------------------------------------------------/

-DivisionRules.ndf:
+GameData/Generated/Gameplay/Decks/DivisionRules.ndf:

 200 Units per Card (3479 Units in total, to make sure I changed all units)

 All units at all Veterencies

-All NATO units in Berlin Command (Has to match Divisions file)
+All NATO units in Berlin Command (Has to match Divisions file above)

-All PACT units in Berlin Grunpen (Has to match Divisions file)
+All PACT units in Berlin Grunpen (Has to match Divisions file above)

 /-------------------------------------------------------------------/

+GameData/Generated/Gamplay/Gfx/BuildingDescriptors.ndf

+Changed SupplyCapacity of all FOBs from 16000.0 to 200000.0

+/-------------------------------------------------------------------/

+GameData/Generated/Gamplay/Gfx/UniteDescriptor.ndf

+SupplyCapacity of all vehicles increased by 5x

+/-------------------------------------------------------------------/

-Future changes:
+Future endeavors:

-Deck specific
+//Deck specific

--Adjusting unit costs
+Adjusting unit costs

-Lobby specific
+//Lobby specific

--Add more initial starting points and destruction points (seen in other mods)
+Add more initial starting points and destruction points (seen in other mods)

-Game-play specific
+//Game-play specific

--Making certain units "Airborne" i.e. forward deploy-able
+Making certain units "Airborne" i.e. forward deploy-able (FOBs, certain supply vehicles, other)

--Changing the range of all units (~1.5 to ~2 times)
+Changing the range of all units (~1.5 to ~2 times)

--Adding more HE to tanks
+Adding more HE to tanks (+1 to +2 max)

--Adjusting the height of planes
+Adjusting the height of planes (why not?)

-UI specific
+//UI specific

--attempt to add drop-down boxes in the lobby for mods (we'll see)
+Attempt to add drop-down boxes in the lobby for mods (sounds extremely difficult)

 Inspiration for these changes come from other mods.
 Mainly used to learn how to mod WARNO.